mdarslan7/trustledger/README.md

 # TrustLedger: External Verification Infrastructure for AI & Autonomous Systems

-> A blockchain-based verification infrastructure that checks AI-generated claims against external evidence sources and creates permanent, auditable trust records on Flow blockchain - built for AI & Autonomous Infrastructure.
+> A blockchain-based verification infrastructure that checks AI-generated claims against external evidence sources and creates permanent, auditable trust records on Flow blockchain, built for AI & Autonomous Infrastructure.

 ## 🎯 The Problem We Solve

 **AI systems make claims, but how do we verify they're actually true?**

-- 🤖 **AI hallucinates** 15-30% of the time, even GPT-4
+- **AI hallucinates** 15-30% of the time, even GPT-4
-- 📈 **83% of people** can't distinguish AI content from human content
+- **83% of people** can't distinguish AI content from human content
-- ⚡ **Misinformation spreads 6x faster** than verified truth
+- **Misinformation spreads 6x faster** than verified truth
-- 🔄 **AI self-validation** amplifies hallucinations instead of catching them
+- **AI self-validation** amplifies hallucinations instead of catching them

 Current solutions either rely on AI validating itself (unreliable) or humans checking everything (doesn't scale). **We have built an external verification system.**